lawrancej/CompilerDesign/background.md

 Examples and counterexamples:

 - {apple,pear,banana} is a set.
 - {apple,apple,pear} is not a set, because apple is not unique.
+It's a [bag](#what-is-a-bag).
 - The integers form an infinite set.
 - {1,2,3} is the same set as {3,1,2}, because order does not matter.

 ### What is a bag?
+An unordered, possibly infinite, collection of objects.

+Examples:

+- {apple,apple,pear} is a bag.
+- {1,2,1} is the same bag as {1,1,2}, because order does not matter.

 ### What is a sequence?
 An ordered collection of objects.